 Have you ever noticed how simple foods, with few ingredients—made well—can taste so amazing?
-This easy slow cooker black beans recipe takes practically zero effort with a slow cooker, a couple handfuls of unsoaked, dried beans and a few basic pantry ingredients.
+This Easy Slow Cooker Black Beans recipe takes practically zero effort with a slow cooker, a couple handfuls of unsoaked, dried beans and a few basic pantry ingredients.
 Yet the result is full of flavor and nutrition.

+A good rice and beans recipe pretty much a must-have for vegans or anyone hoping to adopt a healthy diet.
+(Watch this video about the health benefits of beans.)
 Not long after jumping on the whole-food, plant-based, vegan train, I realized that even though I’d been vegetarian for like 20 years, I’d never cooked dried beans in my life!
 (Pretty embarrassing, I must admit! ?)

 One day, Hemant and I were eating breakfast at a diner, and I was served a dish with simple, but amazing made-from-scratch black beans.
 I decided right then and there, I needed to ‘quit the can’ and start cooking dried beans.